ChewShen/Software-engine/README.md

 You can create admin(superuser) by typing **python manage.py createsuperadmin** and fill in the detail requested
 <br/><br/>
 For Employee, admin need to register at website first, then change the role manually to Employee
+<br/><br/>
+If you want to update the admin logout, change the file by nagivate to \venv\Lib\site-packages\jazzmin\templates\admin...... find the base.html then replace it

 <br/><br/><br/><br/>